 Press pot

-If you can’t invest in a mill at the moment, just ask your coffee roaster to grind it really coarsely for you.
+If you can’t invest in a coffee mill at the moment, just ask your coffee roaster to grind it really coarsely for you.
 And you need to buy small quantities, because once ground, it will go stale faster.

 Scale and Measuring Cup